-The Mental Health Million Database is the world’s largest and most comprehensive dataset on global mental health and wellbeing.
+The Global Mind Database (previously the Mental Health Million Database) is the world’s largest and most comprehensive dataset on global mental health and wellbeing.

 It provides a dynamic, real-time view of how changes to the social, cultural and technological fabric of society are impacting the mental health and wellbeing of the Internet-enabled global population.

 The database offers the largest source of real-time global data on 47 mental health parameters coupled with demographic and social determinants of the Internet-enabled world population.

 Launched in April 2020, the project should reach its annual target of 1 million responses by 2024.